Teacher of English

 Ashlyns is a popular and oversubscribed school with in excess of 1500 students including a growing and successful Sixth Form.
-The school was confirmed ‘Good’ by Ofsted in May 2018 and is focused on continuous improvement to deliver an excellent education for all children, with the aspiration to be rated ‘Outstanding’.
+The school was confirmed ‘Good’ by Ofsted in September 2023 with an ‘Outstanding’ Sixth Form provision.
 View our Ofsted report here.
-View our School Priorities here.

 We are a thriving school with a rich heritage.
 Originally established for the most vulnerable in society, our focus on helping all students to be the very best versions of themselves is central to all we do.
 It’s our aim that work and study should be joyful; the staff and students at Ashlyns help to create the atmosphere for this to happen.
 There is a palpable sense of community, professionalism and a culture of high expectations, all of which are underpinned by ethical leadership.

 We hope the information included on our recruitment pages below will give you an insight into our school – the high aspirations, excellent support and opportunities for our students and staff, the scope of the role and the kind of person we are looking for.